Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   The editing toolbar is displayed above the deleted attributes list.

 2. Click the [RECOVER] button in the toolbar.
-  The selected attribute is recovered and removed from the list of deleted attributes.
+  The selected attribute has been recovered and is removed from the list of deleted attributes.

 [comment]: <> (Why can I not recover certain attributes?
 Is it a bug?)